nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `find task 1` returns `OP1` and `Critical Reflection 1`.
+- `find task 1` will show `OP1` and `Critical Reflection 1`.

 [Back to list of features](#features)

 ### Selecting a task to assign grades: `select`

-This command allows you to select a task and view the grades of the students with that task.
+This command allows you to select a task and view the grades of your students with that task.

 **Command Format:**